Capital Gains Tax in France

 Capital Gains Tax in France or impôt sur les plus-values as it is known is a tax payable on the sale of real estate property, land, buildings, shares or other personal property.
 As with other types of tax, french capital gains tax can be subject to certain exemptions, deductions and allowances that maybe available but navigating this area and knowing what the best options are for you and your financial situation can be confusing.
 Depending on the type of asset (be it moveable or immovable assets), the rules, rates and allowances will differ for the gains made.

-The standard rate of capital gains tax in France for real estate property is 19%.
 Depending on the amount of gains made (the difference between the original purchase price and the final sale price), there may also be additional surcharges or social charges but there may also be various exemptions and tax relief that you could benefit from.
-The same will be applicable for other types of assets such as shares.
+The same will be applicable for other types of assets, such as shares.

 Let us take a closer look at the rules and rates surrounding some different types of assets and how capital gains tax applies to them.

-France has the right to tax the sale of UK property, owned by French residents, with credit given for any tax paid in the UK.
-Tax will be taken at 19% with a further 17.2% (or 7.5%, if applicable) in social charges.
+The tax treaty between the UK and France covers capital gains tax on property.
+France has the right to tax the sale of UK property by French residents, with credit given for tax paid in the UK. - Exemptions Based on Ownership Duration

 Please note that Kentingtons offers advice on capital gains tax, only as part of overall comprehensive financial planning and not in isolation.